AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To configure Transitive Routing, follow these steps.

 1. Attach the Edge Gateway to the first Transit Gateway.
 Follow the steps in `3b.
-Attach Edge Gateway to Transit Gateway <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#3b.-attach-edge-gateway-to-transit-gateway>`_.
+Attach Edge Gateway to Transit Gateway`_.
 2. Repeat and attach the Edge Gateway to the second Transit Gateway.
 3. Navigate to **MULTI-CLOUD TRANSIT** > **Advanced Config** > **Transitive Routing**.
 4. Click the toggle to enable Transitive Routing.